Windows Subsystem for Linux 2: The Complete Guide for Windows 10 & 11

 mkdir D:\wsl wsl --import Ubuntu D:\wsl\ D:\backup\ubuntu.tar

-Unfortunately, Ubuntu will now use
+At this point, Ubuntu will use

 ubuntu config --default-user <yourname>